 - Content types define groups of data fields of various data types (such as, text type for storing string values, long text type for storing rich-text values, date type for storing date and time values, and reference type for storing references to other assets).
 For example, you might create a blog article content type, where each asset stores values for title, body, date created, and a list of references to related articles.
 When you create an asset from a content type, it's called a content item.

 - Digital asset types define which file media types (MIME types) assets of that type can store and groups of attributes of various data types to describe the file.
 For example, you might create a photo digital asset type, including only image/jpeg and image/png file types and attributes for the copyright and a caption.
-Oracle Content and Experience includes several out-of-the-box digital asset types—Image, Video, VideoPlus, and File.
-When you create an asset from a digital asset type, it's called a digital asset.
+Oracle Content Management includes several out-of-the-box digital asset types—Image, Video, Video Plus (digital asset repositories only), and File.
+When you create an asset from a digital asset type, it's called a digital asset or a business document.

 To create asset types you need to have the Content Administrator role.
 After you create an asset type, you must associate it with at least one repository so it can be used to create assets in that repository.
-Repository members with the Manager or Contributor role can creates assets from any asset types assigned to the repository.
+Repository members with the Manager or Contributor role can create assets from any asset types assigned to the repository.

 You can manage asset types in the following ways: